raphapr/dotfiles/README.md

 This repository contains configuration files I use on my Manjaro GNU/Linux which have been inspired by the rest of the dotfiles community.

-## Install
+## Install packages

+`chmod +x ./home/.bin/installpkgs && ./home/.bin/installpkgs`

+## Symlink dotfiles

-Install homesick first:
+Install homesick:

 `gem install homesick`